 Do you ever feel like you’re out of cash before your paycheck even clears the bank?
 If so, you’re not alone.

-A 2017 CareerBuilder survey found that over three-quarters of Americans are living paycheck to paycheck— but that money crunch affects their ability to build a bright future.(1) And the cost of living is a top reason people don’t save more for retirement, according to Ramsey Solutions research.
+Over three-quarters of Americans are living paycheck to paycheck—and that money crunch affects their ability to build a bright future.1 According to Ramsey Solutions research, the cost of living is a top reason people don’t save more for retirement.

-One of the biggest costs holding people back?
+So, what’s one of the biggest costs holding people back?
 Car payments.
-Americans owe more than $1.22 trillion in car loans alone.(2) People, that’s a problem!
+Americans now owe more than $1.33 trillion in car loans.2 People, that’s a problem!

 What would happen to your retirement outlook if you got rid of your car payment?
 Is that goal even possible?
 Absolutely!
 Let me show you how.